 The Pupil Premium is allocated to pupils from low-income families who are currently known to be eligible for free school meals (FSM).
 The premium is provided in order to support these pupils in reaching their potential.

 The Government have deployed a fixed amount of money to schools per pupil, based on the number of pupils registered for free school meals.
 The Government do not dictate how schools should spend this money, but are clear that schools need to employ strategies that they know will support pupils to increase their attainment, and ‘narrow the gap’.

-If children are not making progress the intervention is changed, to ensure progress.
+If a child is not making progress the intervention is changed, to ensure progress.
 There is a very strong commitment from staff and governors, to remove barriers to a pupil’s development.